Skip to main content

 If you or your family need help getting enough food.

-Services: Food delivery boxes, school meals, meals for elderly Vermonters, food shelf locator for local food
+Services: Food delivery boxes, school meals, meals for elderly Vermonters, food shelf locator for local food distribution

 800-585-2265